 You are able to hold items at the Circulation Desk for pickup.
 Choose the request option that works best for you from the list below.

-If you have trouble with the online request system, you are welcome to place requests by phone.
+If you have trouble with the online request system, you are welcome to call or email with the details of your request.

 Call our desk at 902-422-1271 ext.
-171 to let us know what titles you'd like to be placed on hold.
+171 or email library@ukings.ca to let us know what titles you'd like to be placed on hold.
 Library Staff will let you know whether they're in King's Library, or if they need to be ordered for you.

 The system's default notification system means you'll always receive an email when your item is ready to be picked up.
 If you would also like to be notified by phone, please tell our staff at the time of placing the request and they will call you as soon as the items are ready.